what is nad

 The NAD+ research landscape

 NAD+ has been studied in biology for over a century.
-The specific area of research connecting NAD+ to ageing biology has accelerated significantly since the early 2000s, driven by advances in understanding sirtuins, PARP enzymes and the biology of cellular ageing.
+The area connecting NAD+ to ageing biology has accelerated significantly since the early 2000s, driven by advances in understanding sirtuins, PARP enzymes and the biology of cellular ageing.

-The NAD+ decline finding: Multiple independent peer-reviewed studies have documented declining NAD+ levels with age across human tissue types.
-This is one of the most consistently reproduced findings in ageing biology and has been confirmed in liver, skeletal muscle, heart and brain tissue samples.
+Multiple independent peer-reviewed studies have documented declining NAD+ levels with age across human tissue types.
+This is one of the most consistently reproduced findings in ageing biology, confirmed in liver, skeletal muscle, heart and brain tissue samples.

-NMN and NAD+ levels: A systematic review covering 10 randomised controlled trials with 437 participants documented that oral NMN supplementation consistently elevated blood NAD+ levels in human subjects, across doses from 250 to 900mg per day, with a strong safety profile and no significant adverse events reported.
+A systematic review covering 10 randomised controlled trials with 437 participantsreferenced in full here — documented that oral NMN supplementation consistently elevated blood NAD+ levels in human subjects across doses from 250 to 900mg per day, with a strong safety profile and no significant adverse events reported.

-Important caveat: The above describes published research about NAD+ as a molecule and NMN as a compound.
+Important caveat: The above describes published research about NAD+ as a molecule.
 These are not health claims for any Vitality Supplements product.
 All products are food supplements not intended to diagnose, treat, cure or prevent any disease.

 FAQ